 The shift between moods can be very abrupt.
 Sometimes the two phases overlap, resulting in mixed symptoms occurring simultaneously or one after the other.
 There is a high risk of suicide in bipolar disorder so it is very important to diagnose and treat this condition as soon as possible.

-The first line of treatment consists of drugs for stabilizing mood.
+The first line of treatment consists of drugs for stabilising mood.
 The most common ones are carbamazepine, lamotrigine, lithium, and valproic acid.
 Other medications may include anti-seizure, anti-psychotic, anti-anxiety, and antidepressant drugs.

 Electroconvulsive therapy may be used to treat a manic or depressive phase that is resistant to medication.
 Transcranial magnetic stimulation (TMS), which uses high frequency magnetic pulses that target affected areas of the brain, is usually the second-line of defense after ECT.